History of the Internet in Russia: Messengers

+Popular ICQ messenger was in 2010 sold by AOL to Russia-based Mail.ru.

 Telegram

 After leaving VKontakte, Pavel Durov founded Telegram, a cross-platform messaging service.
 It includes general chats, secret chats, group chats, channels and chat-bots.
 The service is cloud-based, which means that all chats can be available on all devices, except for secret chats.

 The main emphasis was put on anonymity and encryption.
 Secret chats use end-to-end encryption, where only the sender and receiver have an encryption key.
 In contrary to general chats, messages are not decrypted on the server and message history is stored on the client devices.
 It is also possible to set a timer for secret chat, where all messages and files in the chat will be permanently deleted after a certain amount of time.

 In 2018, Roskomnadzor required Pavel Durov to give access to the encryption keys, otherwise Telegram would be blocked in Russia.
 As a response, Pavel Durov stated that it is not possible to transfer encryption keys, as they were being created on a user's device every time that user connects with someone.
 On April 13, 2018, the Tagansky court of Moscow ruled in favor of Roskomnadzor, allowing them to block Telegram in Russia.
 As a response to the block, Pavel Durov created Digital Resistance.
 On April 30, 2018, more than 12 thousand people gathered on Moscow streets to support Telegram.
 Those events increased interest in Telegram among Russian users.